SkyeVault/Main/README.md

-# LessonsLearned
-AWS learning journey.
-Documenting hands-on projects in IAM, S3 security, Tor, VPNs, and firewalls.

 # SkyeVault Security Lab - AWS & Linux Command Documentation

 ## 📌 Overview
-This repository documents the AWS security lab setup and command-line operations performed to establish and secure an EC2 instance.
-The goal is to build hands-on AWS security experience, configure IAM users, set up SSH authentication, and apply firewall rules.
+Welcome to the SkyeVault Security Lab!
+This repo is my personal documentation of setting up an AWS security lab from scratch.
+The goal is to gain hands-on experience with AWS security tools, IAM management, SSH authentication, and firewall rules.
+This is a real-world learning process, complete with troubleshooting, fixes, and improvements.

 ---